raunak2007/blog/_posts/2022-11-15-PBL-binary.md

 ---
-title: Binary Math (Interactive Application Activity)
+title: Binary Math
-layout: post
+layout: default
 description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
-permalink: /week13/binary
+permalink: /frontend/binary
-categories: [week 13]
-tags: [html, liquid, javascript, activity, pbl]
 ---

 <!-- Hack 1: add a character display to text when 8 bits, determine if printable or not printable -->